Franjo Madunic Obituary - New Berlin, WI | Milwaukee Journal Sentinel

 Franjo "Frank" Madunic

 New Berlin - Born to Eternal Life May 28, 2020 at the age of 83 years.
-Beloved husband of Katarina for 55 years.
+Preceded in death by his parents Jakov and Tomica(nee Blebic) Madunic.
+Beloved husband of Katarina (nee Vranek) for 55 years.
 Loving father "Tata" of Vesna Madunic (David Gordon), Zrinka (Eric) Schulze and Marija Dubravka "Duda" Madunic.
 Grandfather "Dida" of Bella, Ava, Luka, Noah, Zeric, Zander, Charlie and Henry.
 Brother of the late Ivan.
 Further survived by nieces, nephews, other family and friends.
 Franjo was an active member of the Croatian Community.
-He was a kind, funny, gentle giving soul.
-He passed to peace, surrounded by his family, he was loved dearly and will be deeply missed.
+He was a kind, funny, gentle and giving soul.
+He passed to peace, surrounded by his family.
+He was loved dearly and will be deeply missed.

 New Berlin - Born to Eternal Life May 28, 2020 at the age of 83 years.
-Beloved husband of Katarina for 55 years.
+Preceded in death by his parents Jakov and Tomica(nee Blebic) Madunic.
+Beloved husband of Katarina (nee Vranek) for 55 years.
 Loving father "Tata" of Vesna Madunic (David Gordon), Zrinka (Eric) Schulze and Marija Dubravka "Duda" Madunic.
 Grandfather "Dida" of Bella, Ava, Luka, Noah, Zeric, Zander, Charlie and Henry.
 Brother of the late Ivan.
 Further survived by nieces, nephews, other family and friends.
 Franjo was an active member of the Croatian Community.
-He was a kind, funny, gentle giving soul.
-He passed to peace, surrounded by his family, he was loved dearly and will be deeply missed.
+He was a kind, funny, gentle and giving soul.
+He passed to peace, surrounded by his family.
+He was loved dearly and will be deeply missed.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.